About LEGO® - Based Therapy

 What is LEGO® - Based Therapy?

 Lego®- Based Therapy is a social skills program for children and young people with social communication difficulties.
 Such invention can also be effectively used on children and adolescents who suffered from Autism Spectrum Disorder (ASD) and Social Communication Disorder(SCD).”
 It was originated in mid-1990s and was developed by Dr. Dan B. Legoff, a Clinical Neuropsychologist from Philadelphia, USA.
 This model is applicable to both individuals and groups.
 Dr. Dan B. Legoff noticed that when LEGO® bricks were present, children who were uncomfortable with verbal expressions became willing to discuss and co-operate among members in their group when building LEGO® models.
 Hence, he felt that there was an opportunity to develop children’s collaboration and communication skills through LEGO®-building activities.
-In turn, in 2008, Dr. Gina Gomez from the University of Cambridge, along with other clinical psychologists, became the first professionals to introduce this treatment to the UK.
-They also implemented the Lego® - Based Therapy at the University of Cambridge Research Centre to assist people in need and for research purpose.
-Dr. Gina Gomez de la Cuesta has further established Bricks for Autism CIC to promote LEGO®-Based Therapy as a professional intervention to the rest of the world.
+In 2008, Dr. Gina Gomez from the University of Cambridge, clinical psychologist, became the first professional to introduce this treatment to the UK.
+She also implemented this programme at the University of Cambridge Research Centre to assist people in need and for research purpose.
+Dr. Gina Gomez de la Cuesta has further established Play Included C.I.C. to promote “Brick-By-Brick® Programm (Formerly known as Lego®-Based Therapy)” as a professional intervention to the rest of the world.

-How does LEGO® - Based Therapy help the children and adolescents with their social communication skills?
+How does Brick-By-Brick® Programme help the children and adolescents with their social communication skills?

 Under the supervision of professionally-trained LEGO®-Based Therapy facilitators and through the encouragement of the facilitators, the children experience different roles with joint attention to build a LEGO® set together and to develop their social communication skills from interaction during the play.
 Each child takes turn to become an "engineer", a "supplier", and a "builder" within the group throughout the play.
 The children begin with following the manual to build the model set.
 As they develop the skills, “Freestyle” building will be incorporated during the session to unleash their creativity, the ability to express themselves and to strengthen their self-reliance